Senior Budget Examiner

 - Applications Must Be Submitted or Postmarked By

 |Exam Number||Exam Title||Open to Employees of||Salary||Salary Grade||Non−Refundable Processing Fee (Waivers available)|

-Promotion examination open to all qualified employees of the New York State Division of the Budget.
+Promotion examination open to all qualified employees of the New York State Division of Budget.

-On or before May 6, 2020, you must be a qualified employee of the New York State Division of the Budget and have had 45 days of permanent competitive or 55-b/55-c service as follows:
+On or before May 10, 2023, you must be a qualified employee of the New York State Division of Budget and have had three months of permanent competitive or 55-b/55-c service as:

 Or B. in a position allocated to Grade 18 or higher.

 If you were permanently appointed to a qualifying title on or before February 10, 2023, and have served continuously in this title since that date, you are eligible to file for this examination.

 Qualifying Experience For Appointment From The Eligible List: After one year of service described in the Minimum Qualifications, successful candidates will be qualified for appointment from the eligible list.